-How to Grow Black-Eyed Susans
+The 4 Tips on How to Grow Black-Eyed Susans

 To plant your seeds, place them on the ground and cover them lightly with soil.
 Put them where they will get plenty of sunlight to encourage germination.
 If you don’t want them to spread, place the seeds close together, though putting them farther apart will prevent the spread of any disease that they might catch.
 For best results, choose an area with fertile, well-drained soil, and plant the seeds 12–18 inches apart.

 Your Black-Eyed Susans will do best if you water them frequently, especially during the first season.
 About 1 inch of water per week is sufficient, and once you get them established, they will be hardy and resistant to drought.

 3. Remove Dead Flowers

 Remove flowers after they bloom to encourage more blooms, especially if you get them started early.
 However, if it’s getting late in the season, you can leave them on to attract birds and encourage spreading.

 After you get your plants established, you will need to go over them each spring to remove any dead leaves, flowers, and other parts to help minimize the spread of disease.

 The Black-Eyed Suzan faces the biggest problems from septoria and angular leaf spots, which are two types of fungi that appear as black spots on the plant’s leaves and stem.
 To help prevent the spread of these fungi, ensure plenty of air circulation by removing dead leaves and placing the plants farther apart.
 Wet leaves will also encourage the growth of these molds, so only water them close to the ground.